singlemolecules/sojourner.org/SERVICE.md

 <button name="Subscribe" onclick="location.href='http://eepurl.com/g812FH'">Subscribe</button>

-Or, if you are not sure yet, you can schedule a 15min session to see if we could be of help to you (below); or you can directly throw a feature request and see if the result satisfies your need (sheng.liu@live.ca).
+Or, if you are not sure yet, you can schedule a 15min session to see if we could be of help to you (below).

 <a href="https://app.acuityscheduling.com/schedule.php?owner=19997944" target="_blank" class="acuity-embed-button" style="background: #5fb8b9; color: #fff; padding: 8px 12px; border: 0px; -webkit-box-shadow: 0 -2px 0 rgba(0,0,0,0.15) inset;-moz-box-shadow: 0 -2px 0 rgba(0,0,0,0.15) inset;box-shadow: 0 -2px 0 rgba(0,0,0,0.15) inset;border-radius: 4px; text-decoration: none; display: inline-block;">Schedule Appointment</a><link rel="stylesheet" href="https://embed.acuityscheduling.com/embed/button/19997944.css" id="acuity-button-styles" /><script src="https://embed.acuityscheduling.com/embed/button/19997944.js" async></script>

+Or simply <a href="mailto:sheng.liu@live.ca?subject=Feature request for Sojourner Pro">Send Email</a> to me on a eature request and see if the result satisfies your need.

 We are dedicated to sustainable open source solutions.
 By subscribing to our service, you are supporting the development a useful tool for the research community.